 Your teeth do a lot of work.
 Every time you bite down, they’re sustaining pressure.
 Living with crooked teeth can result in extra stress and pressure on your teeth.
 This, in turn, can cause your teeth to wear down prematurely, and those problems get worse with age.
 Possible resulting complications include chipping at your gum line and the edges of your teeth, gum recession, poor support at the roots, and loose teeth.
 Straightening your smile now can prevent you a lot of headaches down the road.

 As a key part of your mouth, your teeth play an important role in your speech.
 Crooked teeth, whether gapped, protruding or crowded, can affect your speaking patterns.
 Straightening your smile can help alleviate some of these frustrations.

 The American Dental Association has linked poor dental health to heart disease, cerebrovascular disease (the circulation of blood to the brain), stroke, kidney disease and more.
 Keeping your mouth healthy can help keep the rest of your body healthy, too!

 For many people, straightening their smile isn’t an option with the high cost of traditional orthodontic treatment and the time commitment of monthly in-office visits.
 Plus, many adults don’t want the embarrassment of the wires and brackets of traditional braces.
 With SmileDirectClub Invisible Aligners, you can get straighter teeth affordably, conveniently, and privately.
-A state-licensed dental professional will prescribe treatment remotely and monitor your progress through the cloud, which means less cost for you.
+A duly licensed dentist or orthodontist will prescribe treatment remotely and monitor your progress through the cloud, which means less cost for you.
 Get started today with our free smile assessment.